KSAH-42/RabbitOM/README.md

 * Handle large streams with a high bitrate like 50 MBits/seconds
 * Force the creation of ports used for receiving packets in case if the ports are temporaly used by some others applications

-➡️ The current implementation is based on the .net Framework 4.8
+➡️ The current implementation used the .net Framework 4.8 and not .net core

 ➡️ The full rtp layer (rtp payload parsers, etc...) which already exists and not present in this repository.
 A new implementation is actually in progress.